Table of Contents

 Kubernetes Node CPU and Memory Requests

-Node CPU requests are a sum of the CPU requests for all pods running on that node.
-Similarly, node memory requests are a sum of memory requests of all pods.
+Node CPU requests are the sum of the CPU requests for all pods running on that node.
+Similarly, node memory requests are the sum of the memory requests of all pods.

 Kubernetes Namespace CPU and Memory Requests